learning-zone/html-basics/html-mcq.md

 ## 3. HTML5 Input Types

-**Q11.** A travel booking site needs a field where users enter their departure date.
+**Q.** A travel booking site needs a field where users enter their departure date.
 The field should display a native date-picker on supported browsers and store the value in `YYYY-MM-DD` format.
 Which input type should be used?

 - A) `<input type="text" placeholder="YYYY-MM-DD">`
 - B) `<input type="datetime">`